-Addicts generally don’t treat their parents very well while they are in the grip of the disease.
+Drug addicts generally don’t treat their parents very well while they are in the grip of the disease.
 As the addiction progresses, you will feel angry that your sibling is taking advantage of your parents, especially financially, and you will feel angry that their health is on the line too, given the amount of worry and anxiety addiction can cause.

 These three feelings don’t come in a predictable cycle, and are often all mixed up together for extended periods of time.
 No matter how you personally experience it, it’s both normal and natural.
 It’s perfectly understandable to feel furious with your sibling one day and then protective the next.
 Don’t beat yourself up about your feelings—the first step to dealing with a sibling addict is to allow yourself to feel whatever you feel.

-1. Learn to set boundaries.
+1. Learn to set boundaries

 Your sibling is ill, but that doesn’t mean that he or she can behave towards you (and your partner/kids if you have them) in ways that distress or potentially harm you.
 It’s sane and sensible to set rules like no drug use in your house if your sibling visits you.

-2. Settle in for the long haul.
+2. Settle in for the long haul

 Ensure that you make time to see your parents without your addict sibling present, and try to enjoy quality time with them.
-Make it clear that on these occasions you don’t want to discuss the addiction issue; it’s your joint time together away from that problem.
+Make it clear that on these occasions you don’t want to discuss the addiction issue; it’s your joint time together away from that problem

 It’s important for everyone in the addict’s family to understand that giving money, however lovingly and for whatever ostensible purpose, is merely helping the addict feed their addiction.
 Likewise, giving food may just mean that your sibling has more money to spend on their problem.
 Refuse to cover for them, or to provide excuses for their addicted behavior.
 Offer love and support, but choose your practical assistance carefully.